 to witness the fulfillment of this your fate;

-Caught in baited traps on the ocean’s rocky bottom,
+Caught in baited traps on the rocky ocean bottom,

 Whether you be grilled, sauteed, or even just steamed,

-As a main dish you are highly esteemed.
+As an appy or main dish you are highly esteemed.

 Bless’ed is your fusion with lemon, garlic and butter,

 Seasoned with a sprinkle of salt ‘n pepper;